Electrokinetic Effects on Flow and Ion Transport in Charge-Patterned Corrugated Nanochannels: Algorithms used in the numerical simulator

 \subsection{Pseudo-time stepping toward steady-state}

-With the static equilibrium profiles for $\boldsymbol{\Phi}$ and $\mathbf{c}_\pm$ at hand the pseudo-dynamic equations in Eqn.(\ref{eq:pseudo_dynamics}) are advanced to find the system's steady state solution.
-Throughout, we ensure that $\boldsymbol{\Phi}$ adheres to the Poisson equation and gradually adapt the velocity and pressure profiles to the Stokes relations, Eqn.~(\ref{eq:momentum_balance_non_dim}) and (\ref{eq:incompressibility}).
+With the static equilibrium profiles for $\boldsymbol{\Phi}$ and $\mathbf{c}_\pm$ at hand the pseudo-dynamic equations in Eq.~(\ref{eq:pseudo_dynamics}) are advanced to find the system's steady state solution.
+Throughout, we ensure that $\boldsymbol{\Phi}$ adheres to the Poisson equation and gradually adapt the velocity and pressure profiles to the Stokes relations, Eqs.~(\ref{eq:momentum_balance_non_dim}) and (\ref{eq:incompressibility}).